 Marwan A. Simaan joined the University of Central Florida in 2008 as the Florida 21st Century Chair and Distinguished Professor of Electrical Engineering and Computer Science.
 In 2009 he served as Interim Dean and then Dean of the College of Engineering and Computer Science until July 1, 2012.
 Prior to joining the University of Central Florida he was the Bell of PA/Bell Atlantic Professor and former Chairman of the Department of Electrical Engineering at the University of Pittsburgh which he joined in 1976.
-He received the BS degree from the American University of Beirut (AUB), the MS degree from the University of Pittsburgh (PITT) and the PhD degree from the University of Illinois at Urbana-Champaign (UIUC).
+He received the BS degree from the American University of Beirut (AUB), the MS degree from the University of Pittsburgh (PITT) and the PhD degree from the University of Illinois at Urbana-Champaign (UIUC) all in Electrical Engineering.
 He is a member of the National Academy of Engineering (NAE), a Life Fellow of the Institute of Electrical and Electronics Engineers (IEEE), a Fellow of the American Society for Engineering Education (ASEE), a Fellow of the American Association for the Advancement of Science (AAAS), a Fellow of the American Institute for Medical and Biological Engineering (AIMBE), a Fellow of the National Academy of Inventors (NAI) and a Fellow of the Electromagnetics Academy (EMA).
 He is also an Honorary Member of Phi Eta Sigma, the National Freshmen Honor Society.